Errors

 # Something went wrong

-This error spawns on production context, where you don't want any debug info visible to public users.
+This error spawns on production context, the actual cause of this error is hidden from visitors by design to don't expose any sensitive debug info to end-users.

 Note: You are the system administrator.